ssdug/FrontEndFaceOff/README.md

 # FrontEndFaceOff

 As discussed at the previous SSDUG meeting let's build simple web apps to compare front end frameworks.
-As we know that Chuck Norris is the only one capable of facing off with himself, the project should consume the Cuck Norris Api located at https://api.chucknorris.io/.
+As we know that Chuck Norris is the only one capable of facing off with himself, the project should consume the Chuck Norris Api located at https://api.chucknorris.io/.
 The project should include documentation describing the approach taken by the team in terms of the framework their application was built in.

 ## Get involved